All you need to know for guaranteed success every time!

 Where can I grow vegetables?

-You might be surprised to know but you really don’t need a big garden to start growing your own vegetables any space will do as long as it’s a sunny open spot.
+You might be surprised to know that you really don’t need a big garden to start growing your own vegetables – any space will do as long as it’s a sunny open spot.

 If you have a garden or allotment, be it big or small, you can make a dedicated vegetable patch.
 Alternatively, you can grow within a mixed bed with flowers, in pots on the patio, in outdoor window boxes and even your kitchen windowsill will provide you with a lovely crop of herbs, tomatoes and peppers.

 If you are short of space then use large pots and containers.
 Tomatoes can be grown in hanging baskets, runner beans grown-up ‘wigwams’ of bamboo canes and even pumpkins and aubergines can now be grown in pots!

 Raised beds also provide an attractive and practical alternative to growing in the garden soil due to the fact you can select the positioning, Eg. A sunny spot on the patio.
 These will also help provide earlier and longer cropping of your veg.

 Most vegetable seeds can be sown directly where you want them to crop.
 However, keep a watchful eye on the weather and wait until the soil has warmed up to at least 6°C.

 Tip! – Plant your veg in old buckets, sinks, or wheelbarrows.
 Flea markets, car boot sales, and charity shops are perfect for picking up cheap and unusual planters.

 There is a wide range of vegetables that are quick and easy to grow.
 Whether you have pots on the patio, a window box or a dedicated vegetable plot.

 |Beans||n/a||n/a||Dwarf Speedy||Dwarf Safari|